 #9: Do you know how to stop?

 I’m not talking about vacation, but every single day.
 Are you able to carve out time for yourself?
-Because let me tell you, I couldn’t.
+I couldn’t.
 Every moment was full of doing something.
 When I stopped, I felt agitated.
 When I walked, I walked fast and with purpose.
-Did you know that small beautiful things grow on the forest floor?
-I didn’t.
-I was too busy looking straight ahead walking briskly toward my goal, always mindful of the time and making sure I squeezed in just one more thing.
+Sound familiar?
+You’re not alone – it’s an epidemic among women along with the mindset of doing “just one more thing.”

 #10 Launch a thought.

 Crazy, but it works.
-It was 2002, my 13th year working in print media.
+It was 2002, my thirteenth year working in print media.
 I was ready for something else and I was clear on two things. #1.
 It had to be something that helped people. #2.
 It couldn’t be retail.
 I launched my thought.
-Two years later, I became the owner of a nutrition store that helped so many people.
-I know, I know – it was retail, which leads me to…
+Two years later, I became the owner of a nutrition store and wellness center that helped so many people, but… I know, I know—it was retail.
+Which leads me to…

 #11: You don’t always get what you ask for, but you always get what you need.

 I had more lessons to learn.
-I had yet to learn what I’ve shared here, so the universe compromised – we’ll give you a little, plus the perfect situation for you to learn what you need to learn and then and only then, will you arrive at what you want.
+I had yet to learn what I’ve shared here, so the universe compromised – we’ll give you a little, plus the perfect situation for you to learn.
+Those years where fraught with joy, frustration, challenge and in hindsight, I now know it was exactly what I needed.